Co-ownership Agreement basics... so your all in the know!

 A Few Items to Consider in a Cottage Co-ownership Agreement

-• Are you going to be equal owners or not?
+• Are you going to be equal owners?
 This can get complicated if the property is not owned equally.
 Expenses, time usage, improvements all become an issue if the majority owner wants it done.
 Clarify first!

 • How is the title of the property to be held?
 Are you going to be joint tenants or tenants-in-common?
 Are you going to form an entity such as a limited partnership, corporation or trust?